-Today we are going to cover one of the most powerful resins you can easily add to your daily routine even if you aren’t an expert witch.
-We will talk about Frankincense Magical Properties!
+Today we will cover one of the most powerful resins you can easily add to your daily routine even if you aren’t an expert witch.
+We will talk about frankincense’s magical properties!

 What is Frankincense?

 Frankincense is a gummy aromatic resin that is made from a tree that grows in Arabia and Southern Africa, the Boswellia thurifera, also known as B. sacra.

 Frankincense (the name refers to the pre-eminence as “true” or “frank” incense) is also improperly known as olibanum.
 This term derives from the Arabic al-lubán (“milk”), a reference to the extracted milky substance from the tree.